-If an academically suspended student is readmitted, continues to remain on academic probation and subsequently becomes liable for suspension a second time, academic dismissal results.
+If an academically suspended student is readmitted, and subsequently becomes eligible for suspension a second time, academic dismissal may result.
 Academic dismissal is a permanent separation from the University.

 ACADEMIC STANDARDS & POLICIES FOR ADULT/NON-TRADITIONAL STUDENTS

 For adult/non-traditional students, the university uses academic standards, policies, and credit requirements for academic progress and eligibility for the Dean's List which are keyed to the pace of enrollment typical of these students.
 The University publishes these policies in the Faculty Manual and the School of Graduate and Professional Studies Handbook for Adult/Non-Traditional Students.